Important Skills for Maintenance and Janitorial Jobs

 - Washing Windows

-Many janitorial and maintenance jobs are part of a team of workers, and you'll all need to get along.
+With many janitorial and maintenance jobs, you'll be working as part of a team, so you'll need to get along with all your team colleagues.
 In some cases, you'll also interact directly with a company's customers, especially if you're on the job during business hours.
-And if you have aspirations of rising up the ranks to a supervisory position, great interpersonal skills will help you get there.
+And if you have aspirations of rising up the ranks to a supervisory position, excellent interpersonal skills will help you get there, including: